Jascha Heifetz: Technique and timbre

 Heifetz was "regarded as the greatest violin virtuoso since Paganini", wrote Lois Timnick of the Los Angeles Times.
 "He set all standards for 20th-century violin playing...everything about him conspired to create a sense of awe", wrote music critic Harold Schonberg of The New York Times.
 "The goals he set still remain, and for violinists today it's rather depressing that they may never really be attained again", wrote violinist Itzhak Perlman.

-Virgil Thomson called Heifetz's style of playing "silk underwear music", a term he did not intend as a compliment.
+Virgil Thomson described Heifetz as being the master of playing "silk underwear music", a characterization he did not intend as a compliment.
 Other critics argue that he infused his playing with feeling and reverence for the composer's intentions.
 His style of playing was highly influential in defining the way modern violinists approached the instrument.
 His use of rapid vibrato, emotionally charged portamento, fast tempi, and superb bow control coalesced to create a highly distinctive sound that makes Heifetz's playing instantly recognizable to aficionados.
 Itzhak Perlman, who himself is known for his rich warm tone and expressive use of portamento, described Heifetz's tone as like "a tornado" because of its emotional intensity.
 Perlman said that Heifetz preferred to record relatively close to the microphone—and as a result, one would perceive a somewhat different tone quality when listening to Heifetz during a concert hall performance.

 Heifetz was very particular about his choice of strings.
 He used a silver-wound Tricolore gut G string, plain unvarnished gut D and A strings, and a Goldbrokat medium steel E string, and employed clear Hill-brand rosin sparingly.
 Heifetz believed that playing on gut strings was important in rendering an individual sound.